×

 When we asked about emergency services, members in Porto wrote:

 "I'm closest to a day hospital, but I've never had to use emergency services (yet).
 So far, I've used only the local health clinic, which is in the public system.
-The private network is mostly the hospitals like CUF or Lusíadas," commented one expat who moved to Porto.
+The private network is mostly the hospitals like CUF or Lusíadas," remarked one expat in Porto.

 Will I need to travel to see a specialist?

-"I'm waiting for a specialist referral for ophthalmology, but there's no indication of whether it's in Porto or further afield," mentioned one expat in Porto.
+"I'm waiting for a specialist referral for ophthalmology, but there's no indication of whether it's in Porto or further afield," remarked one expat in Porto.

 Are common prescription medications available in Porto?

 "Prescription medicines are dispensed by the local pharmacy, as prescribed by the doctor at the local clinic near my home.
 The prescriptions are sent via message directly from the doctor to the pharmacy.
-The one time I've had to get medication, I was prescribed 3 meds for a total of less of than 7 euros, which is cheaper than it would've been in Canada," wrote one expat.
+The one time I've had to get medication, I was prescribed 3 meds for a total of less of than 7 euros, which is cheaper than it would've been in Canada," said an expat in Porto.

 As a foreigner living in Porto, will I have access to public healthcare?
 What is it like?